🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 def van_der_pauw_sheet_resistance(R1, R2):

-"""Calculate sheet resistance using van der Pauw equation"""
+"""Calculate the sheet resistance using the van der Pauw equation"""

 def equation(Rs):